 Firearms and Weapons: These may not be brought to camp.
-Only single shot bolt action 22 cal. rifles or shotguns, BB guns and bows provided by the camp will be used.
-Only ammunition/arrows provided by the camp can be used.
+Only Council owned firearms and bows may be used with Council provided ammunition.
+Firearms are only to be used at approved ranges, under the supervision of a Certified Instructor.
 Other firearms, paintball guns, blow guns, or weapons related to martial arts or personal protection will be confiscated and turned over to the PA State Police for proper disposal.